 We have had an unprecedented package to support nursery and early years provision.
 There is the continued commitment to paying money through local authorities to support them, there is the furlough scheme and there is rates relief.
 We constantly talk with those in the sector about how we can do more to support them and how we can support them in the long term to achieve our aim of delivering a rich environment in which children can learn in those early years.
 Whether they are in the charity sector or the commercial sector, those providers should continue to be able to succeed and create a stable environment for all children.

-A number of schools have got quite a few pupils who are children of critical workers or the children themselves are vulnerable.
+A number of schools have quite a few pupils who are children of critical workers or the children themselves are vulnerable.
 As a result, it is difficult for those schools to accept other pupils.
 Is there anything the Government can do to help those schools and any advice they can give them?
 They are anxious to move on, but are having problems doing so.

 My hon.
 Friend highlights an issue that a number of schools are facing, and we are looking at working with them to add extra flexibility.
 They can perhaps look at using different facilities and different resources that may be available to them in order to be able to expand provision within a school.

-I noted the Secretary of State’s throw-away criticism of my hon.
+I noted the Secretary of State’s throwaway criticism of my hon.
 Friend the shadow Education Secretary about the National Education Union.
-I found it a tad ironic when he did not even consult the National Association of Head Teachers, the headteachers professional association, regarding the original 1 June restart date.
+I found it a tad ironic when he did not even consult the National Association of Head Teachers, the headteachers’ professional association, regarding the original 1 June restart date.
 We all want to get our children back into school, but far too many parents currently still do not regard it as safe, and that is understandable and hardly surprising when, in parts of my region, the north-east, the incidence of covid-19 is five times greater than in parts of the south-west.
 A one-size-fits-all policy should never have been considered.
 Will the Secretary of State properly consider that when moving forward?

 That is why, as I stated earlier, we want to work with local authorities that have concerns to make sure they are in a position to open all their schools and, where they face practical problems or issues, to discuss that with them to ensure that all their schools are open.
 If we have to close schools, we will do that in conjunction with Public Health England, but it is vital that we get all schools open for these year groups, while always recognising that there might be clusters of schools that have to close for short periods.

+Order.
 I remind colleagues that I would like to get everybody in, but that means short questions and short answers.

-When the Children’s Commissioner appeared before the Education Committee last week, she said that if no further children went back to school before September, 8 million children will have missed six months of learning.
+When the Children’s Commissioner appeared before the Education Committee last week, she said that if no further children went back to school before September, 8 million children would have missed six months of learning.
 Given what we know already happens over the summer holidays, does my right hon.
 Friend agree that that is too long and that any school that conceivably can open should do so?

 I want to see all schools open, and that is why we will continue to work with all schools to look at how they can accept more and more pupils, making sure that all children have the amazing opportunity of learning from their teachers.
 I am very optimistic that we will see more children returning to school and the number of children attending school increasing week upon week.